-The walk to the pool is called Hominy Creek Track and is a quintessential Aussie bush track.
+The walk to the Emerald Pool is called Hominy Creek Track and is a quintessential Aussie bush track.
 It’s mainly fire trail and during spring – when we were there – it was surrounded by brightly coloured banksia.

 Don’t expect anything too adventurous or tricky – it’s simply a nice little leg stretch.

 But when we rounded the corner, we wondered how on earth Emerald Pools had not been on our radar before.